 What is Callimachus

 Callimachus is an automated regest of published papyri and ostraka, ie. a processed extract of the formal contents of the text in the papyri hosted at the Papyri.info site.
 Additional info about the date, origin, material, etc., of the papyri (from the HGV database) is included in order to enrich the queries.
-Currently Callimachus (in beta) contains only the data on documentary papyri.
-Literary papyri will be added in the following weeks.
-Lexical information about the papyrus is contained in the sibling Anagnostes database, soon to be released here.
+Currently Callimachus (in beta) contains data on both documentary and literary papyri.
+Lexical information about the papyrus is contained in the sibling Polyphemus database, soon to be released here.